 Sicuani is a relatively large city of the highlands.
 The city is an important intersection, with the road to Puno / Arequipa passing through here.
 This city is surrounded by beautiful snowy hills.
 Afterward, you have a buffet lunch in our exclusive restaurant with a family atmosphere.

 12:50 PM — LA RAYA — 4335 METERS OF ALTITUDE.

 Abra La Raya (La Raya) is the watershed between the valley that flows into Lake Titicaca and the valley that leads to Cusco and the Sacred Valley.
 The altitude is 4,338 meters (14,232 feet).

 2:30 PM — PUCARÁ MUSEUM — 3900 METERS OF ALTITUDE.

-The Pucará style is identified by impressive monolithic sculptures with a variety of geometric, zoomorphic, and more intricate anthropomorphic images, multi-coloured ceramics in a variety of ritual and domestic forms.
+The Pucará style is identified by impressive monolithic sculptures with a variety of geometric, zoomorphic, and more intricate anthropomorphic images, multi-colored ceramics in a variety of ritual and domestic forms.

 5:00 pm – Arrival (Puno) – 3800 meters of altitude.
 Terminal Terrestre of Puno.

 Early in the morning, we take a motorboat excursion on the waters of Lake Titicaca to the unique Floating “Islands” of the Uros.
 These ancient inhabitants of the lake, known as the Water Tribe, have built their own “islands” by periodically adding new layers of a type of reed unique to the area called “Totora”.
 Their homes and boats are also made from this material.
 Return to Puno.

 10:30hrs Check out